 Why take this route?

 Consuming a specific medium more than others lets you know it matters more to you.
-A benefit of this is you’d be familiar with the format.
-For example, if you listen to podcasts daily you’ll know how a podcast starts, ends and keeps an audience engaged.
+A benefit of this is that you’d be familiar with the format.
+For example, if you listen to podcasts daily, you’ll know how a podcast starts and ends, plus what keeps an audience engaged.

 Grab a sheet of paper or note in your mind which platform you consume the most.

-I don’t know the statistics but I’d assume most people have big dreams.
-Yet, only a small percentage of them will take action on their dreams.
+I don’t know the statistics, but most people have big dreams.
+Yet, only a tiny percentage will take action on their dreams.
 What is it you’re trying to achieve?

 All of these are great goals, but they’re also big.
-Instead of chasing big goals, break them down into actionable steps.
-To do this you’ll need to make your goals SMART.
+Instead of chasing big dreams, break them down into actionable steps.
+To do this, you’ll need to make your goals “SMART.”